Configuring and operating a Raft ordering service¶

 Note: this topic describes the process for configuring a Raft ordering service that has not been bootstrapped with a system channel genesis block.
 For a version of this topic that includes information about the system channel, check out Configuring and operating a Raft ordering service.

 For a high level overview of the concept of ordering and how the supported ordering service implementations (including Raft) work at a high level, check out our conceptual documentation on the Ordering Service.

-To learn about the process of setting up an ordering node — including the creation of a local MSP and the creation of a genesis block — check out our documentation on Setting up an ordering node.
+To learn about the process of setting up an ordering node, check out our documentation on Planning for an ordering service.

-A Raft cluster is configured in two planes:
+A Raft cluster is configured in two places: